sameer3841/GachaGame/README.md

 Gacha games are a genre of games that feature random reward mechanics similar to loot boxes or trading card packs.
 Key elements include:

-- **Probability Distribution**: Items have different rarity tiers (Common, Rare, Epic, Legendary) with weighted drop chances
+- **Probability Distribution**: Items have different rarity tiers (Common, Uncommon, Rare, Epic, Legendary, Mythical) with weighted drop chances
 - **In-Game Currency**: Players use earned or purchased currency to make pulls
 - **Pity Systems**: Guaranteed high-rarity drops after certain numbers of attempts
 - **Collection Tracking**: Systems to manage and display obtained items